 Sea temperature average around 20°C in December.
 This is usually warm enough to take a dip in the sea in Gran Canaria in December.
 With the average air temperature of 19°C it could feel warmer in the water.

-Remember: These stats for Gran Canaria weather are average temperature which include the cooler and wetter North of the island.
-So it is likely you will experience more sun, warmer temperatures and blue skies.
+Remember: These stats for Gran Canaria weather are average temperature which includes the cooler and wetter north of the island.
+So it is likely you will experience more sun, warmer temperatures, and blue skies.

 The trade wind always blows North-Eastern throughout the year.
 This provides a cool breeze that without this the Canaries would be like the blistering Sahara on the African Continent.
-These winds also gives some humidity, to the region so that there are rainfalls in season.
+These winds also give some humidity, to the region so that there are rainfalls in season.
 The waters surrounding the islands come down from Nordic regions providing a fresh cool temperature to the ocean.